fiskr/lesen/README.md

 Furthermore, I would rather not require installing a package manager to run what should be simple code.

->It uses markdown as the basic document format with the code to be weaved together being delimited by each line having 4 spaces as is typical for markdown.
+> It uses markdown as the basic document format with the code to be weaved together being delimited by each line having 4 spaces as is typical for markdown.
 Note that it requires spaces but not tabs.

-Though I set out with LaTeX in mind for Lesen, I wanted to offer flexibility such that weaving tool dictated nothing about what document format you are using.
+Though I set out with LaTeX in mind for lesen, I wanted to offer flexibility such that weaving tool dictated nothing about what document format you are using.
 I created LaTeX headers and footers, as well as special ways to format the code.
-Some similar functionality was included for Markdown, but honestly - you could write TeX straight in there and not use Lesen's special functions.
+Some similar functionality was included for Markdown, but honestly - you could write TeX straight in there and not use lesen's special functions.

-Lesen was designed with flexibility in mind - for both what kind of code you are writing, and what kind of documentation you are trying to write.
+lesen was designed with flexibility in mind - for both what kind of code you are writing, and what kind of documentation you are trying to write.

 #### jashkenas/docco